DougBurke/sherpa/docs/plots/backends.rst

 For this reason new backends should inherit from `~sherpa.plot.backend.BasicBackend`.
-Any function added to the API will be implemented in `~sherpa.plot.backend.BasicBackend` as a no-op with a warning to the user like "Feature XYZ is not available in your backend ".
+Any function added to the API will be implemented in `~sherpa.plot.backend.BasicBackend` as a no-op with a warning to the user like "Feature XYZ is not available in your backend".
 That way, all Sherpa plots can immediately make use of newly added functions without breaking existing plotting backends; the worst that happens is that not all annotation will be visible in every backend.